Article updated September 30th, 2014

 Internet film festivals are a great source of free movies.
 Using the RealPlayer download feature (see below), you can stock up your film library in no time.
 PBS’s annual Online Film Festival — which runs annually — is a rich source of well-made short films covering a variety of subjects and genres.
 Ongoing festivals like the Once a Week Online Film Festival also provides a wealth of quality content.

 Most of the festivals showcase short films – typically 30 minutes or less.
 But Culture Unplugged Studios presents full-length documentaries as well as shorts that explore topics such as hunger, poverty, and globalization.
 The Internet film festival sites offer a large variety of free movie downloads.

 HOW TO DOWNLOAD MOVIES FOR FREE

 To download movies from these sites, use the RealPlayer Cloud download feature.
 If you don’t already have the RealPlayer Cloud desktop app, you can download it free by clicking the orange button in the top right corner of this page.
 Once you have the app installed on your computer, simply start watching a video online with Fire Fox or Internet Explorer, then mouse over the top right corner of the video screen.
 You will see an option to “Download This Video.”
 Click that button to download the video to your RealPlayer library.
-From there, you can watch it on your computer, burn it to a DVD with RealPlayer Cloud premium, or transfer it to an Android smartphone and watch it using the free RealPlayer Cloud Android app.
+From there, you can watch it on your computer, burn it to a DVD with a RealPlayer Cloud premium subscription, or transfer it to a smartphone and watch it using the free RealPlayer Cloud app for Android or iOS.

 If you use Google Chrome, simply click the flashing “down” icon in the top right corner of your browser and you get a drop-down list of every video on the page.
 Download whichever ones you like by clicking on them in that list – they’ll go straight to your RealPlayer Cloud library.